seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 Insertion/Deletion Evaluation
 -----------------------------
-In the previous sections we proposed two simple code examples useful to highlight the differences between two scoring schemes capable to evaluate the match and the substitution events.
-In this section we will see the three gap models implemented in the SeqAn library to evaluate the insertion and deletion events.
+In the previous sections we proposed two simple code examples useful to highlight the differences between two scoring schemes capable to evaluate match and mismatch events.
+In this section we will see the three gap models, implemented in the SeqAn library, to evaluate the insertion and deletion events.

 Linear Gap Model
 ^^^^^^^^^^^^^^^^